USCiLab/cereal/_includes/quickstart.markdown

     double d;

-    archive( CEREAL_NVP(m1), // Names the output the same as the variable name someInt,        // No NVP - cereal will automatically generate a delimted name cereal::make_nvp("this name is way better", d) ); // specify a name of your choosing }
+    archive( CEREAL_NVP(m1), // Names the output the same as the variable name someInt,        // No NVP - xCEREAL will automatically generate an enumerated name cereal::make_nvp("this name is way better", d) ); // specify a name of your choosing }